SillyTavern/SillyTavern-Docs/extensions/Translation.md

 - UTF-8 encoding, special characters, and emojis are supported
 - Handles large messages by splitting into chunks when needed
 - Preserves formatting and embedded images in messages
-- Caches translations to avoid redundant API callschecking
+- Caches translations to avoid redundant API calls

 ### AI input language

 `internal_language` controls the language into which user messages are auto-translated before being sent to the AI.
 It is hardcoded to 'en' in the default settings and cannot be changed through the UI.
 Thus, the translation target language for messages *to the AI* is always English.
 Previous testing showed that AI performance was better when receiving English messages, but this may change as more LLMs are being trained on more varied language data.
 I suppose one could change `internal_language` in `settings.json` and find out.

 ### Chinese variant handling

 The extension supports both Simplified and Traditional Chinese, but not all translation providers do.
 The UI presents these as 'Chinese (Simplified)' and 'Chinese (Traditional)' respectively, with language codes 'zh-CN' and 'zh-TW'.
 They are mapped to the following language codes for translation providers:

 * Libre Translate: 'zh-CN' to 'zh' and 'zh-TW' to 'zt'.
 * DeepL and DeepLX: both variants to 'ZH'.